SSH – Secure Shell access to HPC systems

 As an alternative, we recommend using remote desktop software to run graphical applications, e.g. NoMachine NX.
 A description of how to set up and use NoMachine NX on cshpc is available in the dialogserver description.

-The use of SSH public key authentication is mandatory and the only way for all accounts created via the new HPC portal, thus, in particular all NHR project accounts.
+The use of SSH public key authentication is mandatory for all accounts created via the HPC portal (in particular all NHR project accounts).

 As an alternative to logging in with your HPC password when you connect to a server via SSH, you can also use public key authentication.
 It requires a so-called SSH key pair comprised of two matching parts – a public and a private key.
 The key pair is generated on your local machine.
 The public key is uploaded to the remote system, whereas the private key remains on your local machine.
 We recommend generating a separate SSH key pair for every system (workstation, laptop, …) you use for logging into the HPC clusters.

-Generating key pairs is possible when your client has OpenSSH capabilities (Linux, Mac, Windows 10).
-If you are using PuTTY, you can generate keys with puttygen.exe.
+Generating key pairs is possible over the Terminal/Console/PowerShell when your client has OpenSSH capabilities (Linux, Mac, Windows 10).
+We do not recommend using PuTTY or puttykeygen.exe, since it uses a special key format.

 rsa with a length of 4096 bits,